projectsveltos/sveltos/docs/addons/example_flux_sources.md

 ## Example: Referencing Helm Charts from Flux Sources

-Sveltos allows you to deploy Helm charts from various sources, including traditional HTTP repositories, OCI registries, and **Flux sources**.
-This section focuses on using Flux sources as your Helm chart repository.
+Sveltos allows us to deploy Helm charts from various sources, including traditional **HTTP** repositories, **OCI** registries, and **Flux sources**.
+This section focuses on using Flux sources as a Helm chart repository.

-**Using a Flux GitRepository as a Helm Chart Source**
+### Using a Flux GitRepository as a Helm Chart Source

 To deploy Helm charts from a Flux GitRepository, specify the `repositoryURL` in your `ClusterProfile` using the following format:

 ```
 <flux source kind>://<flux source namespace>/<flux source name>/<path>
 ```

-Where:
+More information about the command arguments, have a look below.

-* `<flux source kind>`: The type of Flux source.
-For Git repositories, this is `gitrepository` (other options are `ocirepository`and `bucket`).
+- `<flux source kind>`: The type of Flux source.
+For Git repositories, this is `gitrepository` (available options: `ocirepository` and `bucket`)
-* `<flux source namespace>`: The Kubernetes namespace where the Flux GitRepository is located.
+- `<flux source namespace>`: The Kubernetes namespace where the Flux GitRepository is located
-* `<flux source name>`: The name of the Flux GitRepository.
+- `<flux source name>`: The name of the Flux GitRepository
-* `<path>`: The relative path within the Git repository to the directory containing the Helm charts.
+- `<path>`: The relative path within the Git repository to the directory containing the Helm charts

-**Example Scenario**
+!!! note
+    Use the ```kubectl get gitrepository.source.toolkit.fluxcd.io -A``` command to get a view of the existing syncronised repositories.

+### Example Scenario

-Let's assume you have a Flux GitRepository named `flux-system` in the `flux-system` namespace.
-This GitRepository is configured to synchronize the `https://github.com/projectsveltos/helm-charts.git/` repository.
-The Helm charts you want to deploy are located in the `charts/projectsveltos` directory within this Git repository.
+Let's assume we have a Flux GitRepository named `flux-system` in the `flux-system` namespace.
+The GitRepository is configured to synchronise the `https://github.com/projectsveltos/helm-charts.git/` repository.
+The Helm charts we want to deploy are located in the `charts/projectsveltos` directory within the mentioned Git repository.

-To deploy the `projectsveltos` chart using Sveltos, you would create a `ClusterProfile` with the following `helmCharts` section:
+To deploy the `projectsveltos` chart using Sveltos, we would create a `ClusterProfile` with the below `helmCharts` options.

 ```yaml
 helmCharts: